tobice/flux-lumines/doc/making-of-lumines.md

 actions.
 Regarding stores, there are several neat features stemming from the Flux pattern:

 1. All stores can be updated only through actions.
-2. All actions come through a single entry in the store.
+2. All actions come through a single entry point in the store.
 3. A new action cannot be dispatched before the previous is finished.
 That also means that all stores are updated at once in a single run, always leaving the application in a consistent state.
 3. The data inside a store are accessible from the outside only through a read-only public API.